Title: Artificial Intelligence for NDT - Development of AI systems for robotic path planning and automated defect detection

 You can apply for this postgraduate research opportunity online.

 Please upload your CV, personal statement, and transcripts of any undergraduate or masters programmes.
+You will have an opportunity to do this when you have completed the online application form.

 Instruction to applicants